 - All police officers are provided with a checklist containing specified sub-clauses under Section 41(1)(b)(ii)

-- The police officer shall forward the list duly filled and furnish the reasons and materials which necessitated the arrest, while forwarding/producing the accused before the Magistrate for further detention.
+- The police officer shall forward the list duly filed and furnish the reasons and materials which necessitated the arrest, while forwarding/producing the accused before the Magistrate for further detention.

 - Notice of appearance regarding Section 41-A CrPC is served on the accused within two weeks from the date of institution of the case, which may be extended by the Superintendent of Police of the district for the reasons to be recorded in writing.